The Dangers in My Heart: Light novel

-A spin-off light novel written by Kota Nozomi with illustrations by Sakurai and sune was released under Media Factory's MF Bunko J imprint on September 25, 2024.
+A spin-off light novel written by Kota Nozomi with illustrations by Sakurai and sune, titled The Dangers in My Heart – The Novel (小説 僕の心のヤバイやつ, Shōsetsu Boku no Kokoro no Yabai Yatsu), was released under Media Factory's MF Bunko J imprint on September 25, 2024.

 During their panel at Anime NYC 2025, Seven Seas Entertainment announced that they had licensed the light novel for English publication in July 2026.
+The book was released digitally on June 4, 2026, while the paperback edition was released on July 21 of the same year.

 Reception

 Manga

 In 2019, the series ranked fourth in the Next Manga Awards in the web manga category.
 In 2020, the series ranked first in the same category.
 The series ranked third in the 2020 Kono Manga ga Sugoi! guidebook.
 It also ranked fourth in the fourth Tsutaya Comic Awards.
 It ranked thirteenth in Japanese bookstore Honya Club's employee recommendations.
 It was also nominated for the Manga Taishō in 2020.
 It ranked fourth in a 2020 poll asking people what manga they most wanted to see adapted into an anime.
 It ranked first in the same poll in 2021.

-By September 2023, the manga has over 3 million copies in circulation.
+By September 2023, the manga had over 3 million copies in circulation.